 17.5 At Stage 4, Peer Assessment reports shall be submitted to the IECEE Secretariat immediately after the assessment, together with all NCRs.
 The time limits for resolution of the NCRs are the same as those for the CBTLs, as per IECEE 02-3.

-After the completion of the Peer Assessment, the IECEE Secretariat will update the IECEE register of CTFs.
+After the completion of the Peer Assessment and subsequent receipt of the cleared assessment report, the IECEE Secretariat will update the IECEE register of CTFs.

 17.6 The IECEE Secretariat shall keep a register of CTFs duly updated giving details of CTFs accepted within the IECEE Schemes and operating in accordance with this OD, and for Stage 4, showing the date of the last Peer Assessment.